 A Season of Maturity: As the Forbes article and multiple studies relate the brains of students in the traditional range of gap year participation are still developing in the critical area of impulse control and decision-making.
 Taking a seventeen or eighteen year old student and dropping them off at college or university is dropping them into an environment where they are immersed and surrounded by peers who are also still developing their abilities to make good decisions.
 At Impact 360 our gap year experience intentionally surrounds a student in a smaller environment complimented with a high staff to student ratio.
 Impact staff intentionally works daily with students through the use of intentional relationships and programming to instill in them an anchor of biblical values through which to frame their decision-making.
 As students leave Impact 360 and head to college they are better equipped for the environments and opportunities ahead of them and armed with a worldview to help them make wise decisions.

-Dropping a seventeen or eighteen year old student off at college is dropping them into an environment where they are thoroughly immersed in other peers who are also developing their abilities to make good decisions.
+Dropping a seventeen or eighteen-year-old student off at college is dropping them into an environment where they are thoroughly immersed in other peers who are also developing their abilities to make good decisions.

-A Season of Community: I believe this is something an Impact 360 gap year can offer that is difficult, if not impossible, to find elsewhere.
+A Season of Community: I believe this is something Impact 360 Fellows can offer that is difficult, if not impossible, to find elsewhere.
 Where else does one learn how to effectively seek, build, and live in biblical community?
 Belonging to a like-minded and values-sharing peer group is vital to one’s spiritual growth and accountability.
 While one cannot biblically live in a bubble it is vital that Christians have a fellowship with each other that practices grace and models aspects of Christ to each other.
-Impact 360 intentionally mentors students in the important characteristics of leaning into and leaning onto each other, working through relational challenges, and seeking grace when appropriate.
-To recognize one’s need for biblical community as well as possess the skills to seek out and create such groups is a powerful takeaway from the Impact 360 experience.
+Impact 360 Institute intentionally mentors students in the important characteristics of leaning into and leaning onto each other, working through relational challenges, and seeking grace when appropriate.
+To recognize one’s need for biblical community as well as possess the skills to seek out and create such groups is a powerful takeaway from the Impact 360 Fellows experience.

 It’s not a year off.
 The average Impact alum finishes college before their peers who went straight on to college.